All Episodes

 Why doesn't Trump just stick to the issues?

-He's got the wall in Mayco.
+He's got the wall in Meiko.

 And I want to remind you, I predicted this.

-Zilch zero not a lot of other people do, but I don't.
+Zilch zero, not a lot of other people do, but I don't.

-He's gonna go there.
+He's going to go there.

 And it's not unusual for Trump to rely on tabloid data for his attacks.